POM: Prescription only medicine

 The safety and efficacy of Kineret treatment in patients with chronic and serious infections have not been evaluated.

 Kineret treatment should not be initiated in patients with active infections.
 Kineret treatment should be discontinued in RA patients if a serious infection develops.
-In Kineret treated CAPS patients, there is a risk for disease flares when discontinuing Kineret treatment.
+In Kineret treated CAPS or FMF patients, there is a risk for disease flares when discontinuing Kineret treatment.
 With careful monitoring, Kineret treatment can be continued also during a serious infection.

 Macrophage activation syndrome (MAS) is a known, life-threatening disorder that may develop in patients with Still's disease.
-If MAS occurs, or is suspected, evaluation and treatment should be started as early as possible.
+If MAS occurs, or is suspected, evaluation and appropriate treatment should be started as early as possible.
 Physicians should be attentive to symptoms of infection or worsening of Still's disease, as these are known triggers for MAS.
 Available data is limited regarding whether Kineret can be continued during serious infections in patients with Still's disease.
 If Kineret treatment is continued during serious infections to reduce the risk for a disease flare, careful monitoring is required.

 Physicians should exercise caution when administering Kineret to patients with a history of recurring infections or with underlying conditions which may predispose them to infections.